Alberto Remedios: Biography

 Alberto Remedios was born in Liverpool and began his working life as a shipyard welder.
 He left school at 15 to play football semi-professionally for New Brighton at Wallasey.
 He also studied singing with Edwin Francis, who also taught Rita Hunter.
 Following National Service, he was offered a place at the Royal College of Music with Clive Carey, where he won the Queen's Prize in 1957.
 He sang a wide variety of roles with the Sadler's Wells Opera—the forerunner of English National Opera—including Alfredo in La traviata, the title role in Gounod's Faust, Samson in Saint-Saëns' Samson and Delilah, Bacchus in Ariadne auf Naxos and Max in Der Freischütz.

 Remedios went to Australia with the Sutherland-Williamson company in 1965.
 The company led by Richard Bonynge included Lauris Elms, John Alexander, and Luciano Pavarotti.
 The offer to tour came about by chance.
 Remedios, dining in an Italian restaurant in London was offered a free meal if he sang; fortuitously Joan Sutherland was also in the restaurant that night.
 The tour included La traviata, Lucia di Lammermoor, Semiramide and Faust.
 A recording of Remedios singing Alfredo in La traviata, with Joan Sutherland's Violetta, was released by Desiree Records in 2014.

-He is especially remembered for his performances in Wagner, especially as Siegfried in the Glen Byam Shaw production of The Ring, conducted by Reginald Goodall.
-He was the first English tenor to sing Siegfried at Covent Garden since Walter Widdop in the 1930s.
+He is especially remembered for his performances in Wagner, especially as Siegfried in the Glen Byam Shaw production of The Ring for Sadler's Wells Opera, conducted by Reginald Goodall.
 These performances were recorded in 1973, preserving Remedios' partnerships with Norman Bailey as Wotan and Rita Hunter as Brünnhilde.
+He later became the first English tenor to sing Siegfried at Covent Garden since Walter Widdop in the 1930s.
 He was also memorable as Walther von Stolzing in the ground-breaking 1968 Sadler's Wells The Mastersingers of Nuremberg, also conducted by Reginald Goodall.

 Most remarkable of all was the occasion when Remedios, despite a slight chest infection, and due to the illness of another singer, played the roles of both Siegmund in Die Walküre, the title role in Siegfried, and also Siegfried in Götterdämmerung, within a complete cycle of the Ring during one week, these being at the Empire Theatre, Liverpool performances of the tour.

 Remedios sang the role of Mark in the first recording of Tippett's The Midsummer Marriage.

 Remedios performed in many of the world's leading operatic venues, including the Metropolitan Opera in New York City, Seattle, Frankfurt, San Francisco and Buenos Aires.

 He was the subject of This Is Your Life in 1976 when he was surprised by Eamonn Andrews.